 Indian civilization on the plains.
 The result is that its ancient remains are more

-abundant and better preserved than in any other part of the Panjab.
-In Kashmir, a centre
+abundant and better preserved than many other.
+In Kashmir, a centre of Sanskrit learning

-of Sanskrit learning in former times, the temples of Lalitaditya and his successors were
+in former times, the temples of Lalitaditya and his successors were ruthlessly destroyed

-copper-plate grants issued by the early rulers of Chamba, whose names figure in the
+issued by the early rulers of Chamba, whose names figure in the Rajatarangini, are still

 Sir Alexander Cunningham was the first to draw attention, in 1889, to the ancient remains

-of Chamba, but it was only in more recent years that the whole wealth of antiquarian and
+of Chamba, but it was only in later years that the whole wealth of antiquarian and

 especially epigraphical material has come to light.
 The inscriptions are found all over

 the State and are remarkable alike for their number and their variety.
 Excluding the last